Winner of The Queen's Medal for Music 2007

 THE FOLLOWING STATEMENT IS ISSUED BY THE PRESS SECRETARY TO THE QUEEN

-The committee members are Michael Berkeley, Nicholas Kenyon, William Lyne, the Honourable Sir Humphrey Maud, Richard Morrison and Lord Moser.
+1. The decision on eligibility for the Medal is made by a Music Committee under the chairmanship of the Master of The Queen's Music.
+The Committee members are Michael Berkeley, Nicholas Kenyon, William Lyne, the Honourable Sir Humphrey Maud, Richard Morrison and Lord Moser.

-2. The 75mm medal has been designed by Bethan Williams and is cast in silver.
+3. The 75mm medal was designed by Bethan Williams and is cast in silver.
 All costs relating to the medal are funded by the Privy Purse.

 The Queen and The Duke of Edinburgh attend a Royal Academy of Arts Award ceremony12 October 2016